-- Achievement of a minimum 3.0 cumulative grade point average (CGPA) (on a 4.00 scale) in all previous coursework - Completion of a B.S./B.A. degree from a regionally accredited college or university - Completion of the Graduate Record Exam (GRE) with scores of 28% Verbal and 25% Quantitative - Completion of 40 hours of observation or work.
-In order to assure understanding of the breadth of PT practice, it is recommended that each applicant's PT observation hours include both inpatient and outpatient settings - Completion of all prerequisite coursework with a minimum 3.00 prerequisite cumulative grade point average (PGPA) (on a 4.00 scale). - Science prerequisites must be at the science major level and include the following: Anatomy & Physiology (6 credits including labs) Biology (8 credits) Note: Botany and Zoology courses are NOT acceptable Chemistry (8 credits including labs) Physics (8 credits including labs) - Completion of a Statistics course - Completion of a Psychology course (3 credits) Note: Must be a course offered through the Psychology Department.
+- Achievement of a minimum 3.0 cumulative grade point average (CGPA) (on a 4.00 scale) in all previous coursework - Completion of a B.S./B.A. degree from a regionally accredited college or university - Completion of the Graduate Record Exam (GRE) - Completion of 40 hours of observation or work.
+In order to assure understanding of the breadth of PT practice, it is recommended that each applicant's PT observation hours include both inpatient and outpatient settings. - Completion of all prerequisite coursework with a minimum Prerequisite GPA of 3.00 - Science prerequisites must be at the science major level and include the following: - Anatomy & Physiology (6-8 credits, with lab) - Biology (6-8 credits, with lab) Note: Botany and Zoology courses are NOT acceptable - Chemistry (8 credits, with lab) - Physics (8 credits, with lab) - Completion of a Statistics course (3 credits) - Completion of a Psychology course (3 credits) Note: Must be a course offered through the Psychology Department.